exercism/java/README.md

 ## Overview

 This guide walks you through how to contribute to the Java language track.
 It is opinionated and specific to allow those who are relatively new to Free Open Source Software to have a fighting chance of being successful.
-However, if you know what you're doing, we intent these instructions to be guidelines.
+However, if you know what you're doing, we intend these instructions to be guidelines.

-The steps described herein were composed on OS X.  They will presumably work with no change on any *nix distro.
+The steps described herein were composed on OS X.  They will presumably work with no change on any \*nix distro.
 Almost all of them will work on Windows; though you might want to use cygwin or some other Unix support for creating soft-links.
 Otherwise, you'll need to improvise on some steps.
 If you *do* find a nice workflow for Windows, please feel free to submit a PR for changes to this doc.
 Thanks!

 This guide flows chronologically, from setting-up your environment, taking a quick tour of the build process to finally what it takes to successfully submit.